Real-Skill/javascript-tasks/README.md

 ### _.mean

-Computes the mean of the values in array.
+It computes the mean of the values in array.

 ### _.meanBy